 Influential business leaders will know the importance of having a strategy in place for their business.
 Not only will it provide the businesses with a source of direction and create a vision for their employees to follow but it will improve certain areas of the business.
 Three reasons to why a business strategy is important have been listed below;

-1. Achieving a competitive advantage: For many businesses competition they will compete within highly competitive markets and will want to gain the attention of as much customer as possible.
-Therefore, being aware of your strengths and knowing which ones you can use to your advantage is an important aspect to strategy.
+Achieving a competitive advantage: Many businesses compete within highly competitive markets and want to gain the attention of as many customers as possible.
+Therefore, being aware of your strengths and knowing which ones you can use to your advantage is an important aspect of strategy.

 Strategic Planning Tools: Top 2 Simple Business Strategy Models